An air force base controlled by Asran pro-monarchy forces, housing Asran's foreign legion.

 Kanzaki's love for his late mother might be more than filial.
 He tells Ryoko that she resembles his mother, then proposes a scarpia ultimatum to Ryoko several pages later.
 Paging Dr. Freud!

 From Nobody to Nightmare: In the manga and OVA, Kanzaki starts as a Yamato Airlines pilot but later takes over the company through shifty stock deals with a rival company.
-In manga issues that did not make it stateside, he eventually becomes the head of a dangerous arms network called Project 4.
+In manga issues that did not make it stateside, he exerts immense power as the head of Project 4.

 General Failure: In the manga and OVA, after taking over Yamato Airlines, a Yamato plane crashes due to inferior parts that Kanzaki bought from Farina's company.
 The resulting financial and public relations nightmare was a serious blow to the airline.